 We remain seriously concerned over the deteriorating situation in the occupied Crimea in the area of exercise of human rights and fundamental freedoms.

-We refute as groundless allegations against those Ukrainian citizens.
-Their arrest is part of a campaign of intimidation against those who disagree with Russian's annexation of Crimea and oppose the Russian policy.
+We refute groundless allegations against those Ukrainian citizens and regard their arrest as part of a campaign of intimidation against those who disagree with Russian's annexation of Crimea and oppose the Russian policy.
 Part of the same campaign of intimidation is the increasing number of extremism charges against Crimean Tartars.

 Thank you, Mr.Chairman.